rafaelromao/keyboards/docs/overview.md

 - The Smart Thumb keys in this layout change behavior according to the context (active layer and active modifiers).
 - The four thumb keys control layer transitions, when held (navigation, lower, raise and media).
 - Holding both outer thumb keys will activate the maintenance layer.

+## Layers

+### Navigation
+- The Navigation layer gives access to [One-Shot Modifiers](modifiers.md#one-shot-modifiers), Enter, Tab, Insert, Delete, Home, End, Page Up, Page Down and VIM style navigation, as well as Esc and a Save shortcut.
+### Media
+- The Media layer gives access to [Standard Modifiers](modifiers.md#standard-modifiers), Media controls, Esc and a Save shortcut.
+- The right side of this layer gives access to media keys and shortcuts to toggle the Navigation or Numpad layers on or off.

+### Navigation Layer Toggle
+- A clone of the Navigation layer can be toggled on permanently using the Media layer.
+- This clone works the same way as the original Navigation layer, but the outer right thumb key will activate the Media layer instead of the Maintenance layer.

 ## Key Position Reference
 - In the rest of these docs, keys will be referred to using the layer they are and the codes below: